-And by that point, a whole raft of competitors will have caught wind of the value to be had in what you're doing, and will be already launching their attacks.
+By the time you look up and realize that you've been sailing without a compass or a map, a whole raft of competitors will have caught wind of the value to be had in what you're doing, and will be planning and launching their attacks.

-You may see them coming, but without the right strategy to hold on to what you've got, there will be little you can do to stop them from yanking it from your hands.
+You may see them coming, but without a well-designed strategy to hold on to what you've got, there will be little you can do to stop them from yanking the value you've created right out of your hands.

-And that's all assuming you actually managed to create something worth taking in the first place.
+And that's assuming you actually managed to create something valuable enough to bother taking in the first place.

 Far more often, teams that start building products and executing "plans" without a well-crafted strategy governing their priorities and guiding their direction end up building themselves straight into a wall, executing themselves right off a cliff, and landing themselves into the large and ever-growing ash heap of failure.

-While some true successes have emerged this way, the much bigger story is the massive junkyard of failed products, "acqui-hires," fire sales, vaporized investments, and wasted energy and time this mentality has left in its wake.
+While some true successes have emerged this way, the much bigger, more expensive story is the massive junkyard of failed products, "acqui-hires," fire sales, vaporized investments, and wasted energy and time this mentality has left in its wake.

 Unfortunately, achieving simplicity is dramatically harder than it sounds, and what passes for "strategy" these days is often the opposite of clear, insightful, and focused.